raznem/parsera/README.md

 Or instead of calling `run` method use async `arun`.

-## Running as standalone command line tool
+## Running as a standalone command line tool

 Before you run `Parsera` as CLI tool don't forget to put your `OPENAI_API_KEY` to env variables or `.env` file

 ### Usage

-You can configure elemements to parse using `JSON string` or `FILE`.
+You can configure elements to parse using `JSON string` or `FILE`.
 Optionally, you can provide `FILE` to write output.

 ```sh